IngoKl/python-programming-for-linguists/Command_Line_Primer.md

 The command line is a text-based interface to your computer (or a computer in the cloud).
 It allows you to perform actions on the computer by running commands.

-In (Google Colab / Jupyter) notebooks, you can execute these commands by prefixing them with the `!` character.
-You could, for example, run `!ls` in a notebook cell to list all files in the current folder.
+In (*Google Colab* / *Jupyter*) notebooks, you can execute these commands by prefixing them with the `!` character.
+Therefore, you could, for example, run `!ls` in a notebook cell to list all files in the current folder.

-*Please note:* The command line is a *very* powerful and useful tool worth exploring.
+**Please note:** The command line is a *very* powerful and useful tool worth exploring.
 However, this very short primer is only going to introduce you to some very basic commands that will help you during this workshop.

 ## Navigating the File System